South And Southeast Asia Seed Market Analysis by Mordor Intelligence

 Geography Analysis

 Southeast Asian markets deliver the highest incremental growth.
-Vietnam is forecast at a 9.8% CAGR, propelled by 75% hybrid rice coverage and a strategic export drive for fruits and vegetables.
+Vietnam is forecasted to grow at a 9.8% CAGR, driven by 75% hybrid rice coverage and a strategic export drive for fruits and vegetables.
 Thailand leverages its well-oiled export logistics, recording seed export revenues of USD 280 million in 2024 and targeting premium vegetable lines for Japanese and European buyers.
 The Philippines accelerates GM adoption with three new biotech approvals in 2024, broadening trait diversity and boosting grower margins.
 Indonesia, despite hosting 47 million hectares of farmland, remains underpenetrated at sub-30% hybrid use, offering latent upside once biosafety regulations are clarified and distribution grids are densified.

 Competitive Landscape